EllDy96/Synesthetic/README.md

 ## Abstract

 The aim of the project is to render a visual representation of a musical piece via music information retrieval algorithms.
-The user uploads a musical piece and the algorithm extracts its rhythmic structures.
+The user uploads a musical piece and the algorithm extracts its rhythmic structure.
 Based on that, it designs a dynamic visual representation of the track.
-In particular, we focused on musical tracks containing polyrhythms.
+In particular, we focus on musical tracks containing polyrhythms.

 ## Detailed project description